kalbert45/kalbert45.github.io/Pelican/content/articles/welcome.md

 >"This is trash."

-Sigh.
-Another game I'm not entirely proud of.
-Woe is I. Me is woe.
-I am so full of woe.
-Well...
+Damn.
+Another game I'm not proud of.
+Woe is I. I am so full of woe.
+This doesn't feel great...
+I can do better than this.
-I guess my best was not quite good enough this time.
-Which is fine, but damn.
-It doesn't really feel great.

 Looking back, development was a hot mess.
 I swapped my plan around so often, so frivolously, and so spontaneously that it's honestly a miracle that I managed to finish.
 I'd prefer not to repeat this.
 In the days after completing